barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### September 15th, 2021 thoughts & takeaways:

+* I've included a new chart below that will update every evening that shows the last 7 day's traffic broken down by time of day.
+The morning peak is still almost non-existent and nowhere near the pre-pandemic levels.

+* June, July, August were all 88 to 89% of normal conditions with no discernible bump after the return to school in early August.

+* Now that students are back on campus at UT, mircomobility trips have reached a new record high.

+* Airport passengers peaked back during the 4th of July Holiday.
+Since then, there has been a pretty steep drop off to March 2021 levels.
+The lack of business travel has really caused there to be a steeper drop off during the "shoulder" seasons of the late summer/early fall.

+***

 ### July 12th, 2021 thoughts & takeaways:

 * June airport passenger traffic was 99% of "normal", as compared to February 2020.
 I'd expect the 4th of July weekend to be a big spike in the data.